ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 Thus, notice that:
  1. The product ID is "norcal_tribune.com:basic" (`"productID": "norcal_tribune.com:basic"`).
- 2. This document is currently locked (`"isAccessibleForFree": false`)
+ 2. This document is currently locked (`"isAccessibleForFree": false`).
+ 3. This document will give extra preference to the platform supported by the viewer.

 ### Microdata markup